 Note: 12 sites correspond to a full-well image.

-Under the Image Acquisition Settings, select the exposure times for transmitted light: 541 (GFP), and 713 (PI).
+Under the Image Acquisition Settings, select the exposure times for transmitted light, 541 (GFP), and 713 (PI).
 For GFP, image the entire well with an exposure time of 20 ms/image.
 For transmitted light (TL) and PI fluorescence, acquire a single image of the center of each well with exposure times of 8 and 20 ms, respectively.

 Confirm the specified settings in the Settings Information to the right and select OK.
-The acquisition time for imaging the entire surface of each well (12 images/well) of a 96-well plate and for one wavelength is ~15 min/plate.
+The acquisition time for imaging the entire surface of each well (12 images/well) of a 96-well plate and for one wavelength is ~15 min.
 Press Read to initiate imaging.

 Note: The acquisition time of a single image/well of a 96-well plate requires ~2.5 min/plate for one wavelength.
 The parameters described above correspond to the specific equipment in our laboratory.
 Spectrofluorometric measurements: A xenon flash lamp displaying 1.0 nm increment excitation wavelengths (250-850 nm) with an adjustable 9 or 15 nm bandpass, a photomultiplier tube detector with a > 6 log dynamic range and an adjustable 15 or 25 nm emission bandpass.
 Imaging cytometer: An illumination light source capable of white light, 460 nm and 625 nm excitation wavelengths with a 20 nm bandpass, emission filters centered at 541 nm (108 nm bandpass) and 713 nm (123 nm bandpass), respectively, and a 4X objective coupled to a 1.25 megapixel 12-bit charge-coupled device camera.